 For simplicity’s sake, let’s only consider the type of plant we are most familiar with—vascular plants.
 These are plants that are able to distribute water, nutrients and photosynthates (products of photosynthesis) around the plant through a system of vessels, as opposed to non-vascular plants that rely on osmosis to transport water and nutrients.
 The main highways of plant transport consist of vascular tissue; xylem cells transporting water and phloem cells transporting nutrients and minerals up and down the stem.

 Vascular plants also tend to have roots and leaves; nutrients and water from the soil are drawn in through the roots, while sucrose is produced in the leaves via photosynthesis and transported to the rest of the plant.

-Transporting nutrients around when you have such sound infrastructure in place sounds simple enough, but a closer look reveals an impressive array of signaling mechanisms.
-These allow plants to perform tasks more efficiently and simply do what plants do best – photosynthesize and grow.
+Transporting nutrients around when you have a sound infrastructure in place sounds simple enough, but a closer look reveals an impressive array of signaling mechanisms.
+These allow plants to perform tasks more efficiently and simply do what plants do best: photosynthesize and grow.

 Without neurons, synapses or even a brain, plants lack a strict nervous system.
 However, they seem to still be able to respond to external physical stimuli.
 It is no surprise then that plants have developed their own set of signaling mechanisms.
 After all, they already have a few hundred million years of survival and evolution under their belt!

 How can we tell that plants are able to ‘sense’ their immediate environment?
 If you have ever seen a vine wrapped around anything that happens to be sitting nearby, then you’ve witnessed this in action.
 Similarly, some trees exhibit a phenomenon known as crown shyness whereby their canopies avoid touching.